GiacomoCastillo/cars-challenge/README.md

 - **Express** - Middleware for XML parsing.
 - **Axios** - Used to fetch car data from an external API.

+## Why MongoDB?
+I chose **MongoDB** over a traditional relational database for several reasons:

+1. **Schema Flexibility**: MongoDB is a NoSQL database, which means it allows for a flexible schema.
+This is particularly useful for storing car records, where different car models might have different attributes.
+If I need to add new fields or modify existing ones, I can do so without extensive migrations.

+2. **Scalability**: MongoDB is designed to scale out easily.
+As the number of car records grows, MongoDB can handle increased load without significant changes to the application structure.
+It can easily distribute data across multiple servers.

+3. **Performance**: MongoDB is optimized for read and write performance.
+The ability to store data in a binary JSON format (BSON) allows for fast data retrieval, which is essential for applications needing quick responses, such as this API.

+4. **Ease of Use**: MongoDB's document-oriented storage model is intuitive and allows for easy querying and indexing.
+This makes it simpler to work with complex data structures and provides a more natural way to interact with the data.

+5. **Community and Ecosystem**: MongoDB has a large community and a rich ecosystem of tools and libraries, making it easier to find resources and support during development.

 ## Installation

 1. Clone the repository: